 - A student loan taken out by a Northern Irish-funded borrower in respect of:

-- $\circ~$ a designated UG course, or
+- o a designated UG course, or

-- a designated PG course.
+- o a designated PG course.

 The repayment terms for Northern Irish-funded borrowers are set out in the Education (Student Loans) (Repayment) Regulations (Northern Ireland) 2009 (as amended).
-See Annex L for detail on Northern Irish student loan repayments.
+See Annex K for detail on Northern Irish student loan repayments.